devgonzui-ai/claude-task-manager/README.md

 - Generates initial configuration
 - Creates a starter `task.md` file
 - If `.claude/commands/` exists, creates `/task` custom command
+- Updates `.gitignore` to exclude task-related files

+**Git-like Directory Behavior**:
+- When you run any command, Claude Task Manager searches upward for a `.claude-tasks` directory (similar to how Git finds `.git`)
+- If found, all operations use that project root, regardless of your current directory
+- Example: If you `init` in `/project` and then `cd src/components && claude-task new`, the task will be created in `/project/`, NOT in `/project/src/components/`
+- This ensures centralized task management across your entire project
+- To create a separate task management in a subdirectory, explicitly specify the directory: `claude-task init .`

 ### Create New Task
 ```bash